Walid Riachy

 Walid Riachy (born 26 September 1990) is a Lebanese actor and model, who mostly appears in Mollywood and Hollywood films as well as international commercials.
 He completed a bachelor's degree program in business management at the American University of Beirut and worked as a business manager in Dubai before deciding to pursue an acting career.

 Riachy received his first job in a Sinecode Arabia Commercial, which was produced and directed by Gray Mena agency, after spending six months performing in Miranda Davidson studio.
 In Dubai, he made a name for himself as a top actor in commercials.
 With his participation in fashion shows like Runway Dubai - Dubai Fashion Show, Heaven Gaia, and many others, he has gained media recognition as a fashion icon.

 After experiencing considerable success as a model, he turned his attention more toward acting.
 He appeared in films like Kurup (2021) and The Misfits (2021).

 Early life and family

 Riachy was born in Beirut-Jal el dib on September 26, 1990.
 He finished his elementary education at St. George's zalka school and his secondary education at Jal el Dib's official school.
-He graduated from AUB University with a bachelor's degree in business management, and after working for several different organizations in Dubai, he continued to launch his own company, Cryptoriah.
+He graduated from AUB University with a bachelor's degree in business management, and after working for several different organizations in Dubai, he continued to launch his own company, Bodykits Aerodynamics.
 He afterwards made the decision to pursue an acting profession and spent six months studying at the Miranda Davidson school in the United Arab Emirates.